LucasDiogo96/S.O.L.I.D/README.md

         }
     }

-Here we have a class Orange that extends Apple and override the GetColor method.
+Here we have a class Orange that extends Apple and overrides the GetColor method.

-    public class Orange : Apple
+    public class Orange: Apple
     {
         public override string GetColor() => "Orange";
     }

 Pay attention to this situation.
-Theoretically the Orange is an Apple because it extends that, and I can instantiate like the code below without problem because both are the same thing.
+Theoretically, the Orange is an Apple.
+It extends that, and I can instantiate like the code below without problem because both are the same thing.

     Apple fruit = new Orange();
     Console.WriteLine("An apple is " + fruit.GetColor());